 Jesse M. Unruh Institute of Politics

-Integral to the Center, the Jesse M. Unruh Institute of Politics will continue to serve students by giving them the opportunity to be politically active and civically engaged through internships, scholarships and professional development.
+Integral to the Center, the Jesse M. Unruh Institute of Politics continues to serve students by giving them the opportunity to be politically active and civically engaged through internships, scholarships and professional development.
 The institute facilitates student internships in the offices of elected officials, non-profit organizations, public affairs professionals, and more.
 At the institute, USC Dornsife students also conduct research into major public policy challenges at the local, state, and national levels.

 Building Future Leaders